rafiwts/Discord_bot/README.md

 ```shell
 pip install
 ```
-- run the docker contener with the command:
+- run the docker container with the command (the command may vary depending on the operating system you use):
 ```shell
 docker compose up
 ```